ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 We've grouped all the elements in a div with class blogpost.
 Vue expects us to wrap the content in one tag and by convention, they advise to use a div tag.

-After that we have the TypeScript code.
-You'll notice that we have created a small Post interface to wrap our data.
+Within the script tag you'll notice that we have created a small Post interface to wrap our data.
 On the component itself, we have a member that is decorated with `@Prop()`.
 With the decorator, we allow the use of the BlogPost component with the attribute post that should have type Post.
+You'll notice we've added a `!` behind `post` so we end up with `post!`.
+The exclamation mark is the [non-null assertion operator](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#non-null-assertion-operator){:target="_blank" rel="noopener noreferrer"} which tells the browser that `post` will eventually be filled in with a value and that it shall never be `null` or `undefined`.

 ```html
 <BlogPost :post="blogPost" />